tiagoprn/tips/celery_rabbitmq.md

 - DELETE ALL QUEUES:
 	rabbitmqadmin list queues name | awk '{print $2}' | xargs -I qn rabbitmqadmin delete queue name=qn

+- If RabbitMQ fails to start, and you won't need to restore its persistent data, you can safely remove its mnesia database.
+	E.g., on CentOS 7:
+		$ rm -fr /var/lib/rabbitmq/mnesia